-Rich and flavorful with a complex, depth of flavor that you simply cannot get from the store-bought chicken stock.
-Now with Instant Pot technology, a recipe that used to take 5-6 hours of slow simmering can now be accomplished in 45 minutes.
-A simple recipe with only a handful of ingredients, my Instant Pot Homemade Chicken Stock recipe can be made fresh to be used that day or frozen for up to 3 months before using.
-Chicken bones add a tremendous amount of flavor, richness, and color to the stock, instead of throwing them in the trash, use them to make something magical.
+A chicken stock that is rich and flavorful with a complex, depth of flavor that you simply cannot get from the store-bought chicken stock.
+Now with Instant Pot technology, a recipe that once took 5-6 hours of slow simmering can now be accomplished in 45 minutes.
+This is a simple recipe with only a handful of ingredients.
+My Instant Pot Homemade Chicken Stock recipe can be made fresh to be used that day or frozen for up to 3 months before using it.
+Chicken bones add a tremendous amount of flavor, richness, and color to the stock.
+Instead of throwing bones in the trash, use them to make something magical.
 Waste not, want not.

 Chicken Stock vs Chicken Broth